 The Other Reformation: How Martin Luther Changed Our Beer, Too

 On this day 500 years ago, an obscure Saxon monk launched a protest movement against the Catholic Church that would transform Europe.
-Martin Luther's Protestant Reformation changed not just the way Europeans lived, fought, worshiped, worked and created art, but also how they ate and drank.
+Martin Luther's Protestant Reformation changed not just the way Europeans lived, fought, worshipped, worked and created art but also how they ate and drank.
 For among the things it impacted was a drink beloved throughout the world and especially in Luther's native Germany: beer.

-The change in beer production was wrought by the pale green conical flower of a wildly prolific plant: hops.
+The change in beer production was wrought by the pale green conical flower of a wildly prolific plant — hops.

 Every hip craft brewery today peddling expensive hoppy beers owes a debt of gratitude to Luther and his followers for promoting the use of hops as an act of rebellion against the Catholic Church.
 But why did Protestants decide to embrace this pretty flower, and what did it have to do with religious rebellion?